 Editing & Writing

-I have worked for five years (2000-2005) as a columnist, news writer, section editor, copy chief, and editor in chief for the Western Herald, the student-run, non-lab daily newspaper affiliated with Western Michigan University that enjoyed an average daily circulation of 12,500 (broadsheet).
+I worked for five years (2000-2005) as a columnist, news writer, section editor, copy chief and eventually editor in chief for the Western Herald, the student-run, non-lab daily newspaper affiliated with Western Michigan University that (at the time) enjoyed an average daily broadsheet circulation of 12,500.
 In my final role as EIC, I had the privilege of directing and approving all aspects of the newspaper’s final content, including story selection, content approval, layout direction and editorial policy.
 I reported to the newspaper’s board of directors, which represented several constituencies within the community, and directly managed eight full-time section editors and roughly 50 part-time, paid staff writers and photographers.

-Since my departure from the Herald, I’ve kept myself busy writing business analyses at my hospital, and blogging.
-I’ve also worked on two different manuscripts, and a small number of freelance jobs — including, most recently, a 900-word entry on “interpenetrated design” for the forthcoming Encyclopedia of Survey Research Methods.
+Since my departure from the Herald, I’ve kept myself busy writing business analyses at my hospital and blogging, as well as submitting content for industry publications and conferences.
+I’ve also worked on two different manuscripts and a small number of freelance writing and editing jobs.
+I maintain membership in the Society of Professional Journalists and Investigative Reporters and Editors.

 More info on contract work is available at my consultantcy’s Web site.